The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory by Brian Greene

 A Brief History of String Theory: From Dual Models to M-Theory by Dean Rickles

 Comments: Subtle is the Lord is the best scientific biography of Albert Einstein.
-Inward Bound is a history book on twentieth century particle physics.
+Inward Bound is a history book on twentieth-century particle physics.
 The Historical Development of Quantum Theory is an excellent and very detailed book on the history of quantum mechanics, even though you may find it long and expensive.
+The Story of Spin was written by the Japanese Nobel laureate Tomonaga, and provides interesting stories such as how Pauli came to introduce spin and Pauli¡¯s exclusion principle and how Heisenberg introduced isospin.
+In particular, if you are a physics major, you don¡¯t have much opportunity to learn how Pauli first introduced spin and Pauli¡¯s exclusion principle, as their details are included neither in standard physics curriculum nor in any other ordinary physics history books, because they perhaps should be considered now as chemistry history.
+Also you will enjoy this book, if you just started to learn some basic ideas of quantum field theory, such as the second quantization and the Dirac equation.
+QED and the Men Who Made It is a thick book that covers the history of quantum electrodynamics (QED) and the four physicists, who made it.
+Three of the four physicists won the Nobel Prize in 1965.
+Dyson, who showed that the methods of the three physicists were equivalent, didn¡¯t.
 At a technical level, Einstein's Unification deals with a lot of interesting topics, such as Einstein's efforts and mistakes encountered upon constructing general relativity, Einstein's methodological schema from which one can glimpse his epistemological viewpoint, and Einstein's unified field theory with other collaborators.
 All the books listed above require a solid knowledge of physics.

 Calculus and Analytic Geometry by Thomas and Finney